Tidal tails in open clusters: Morphology, binary fraction, dynamics, and rotation: Tidal tail detection

-\subsection{Radial Velocity Filtering}
+\subsection{Radial velocity filtering}

-After defining the core cluster, we applied a radial velocity filter to further refine the potential tail candidates.
-Specifically, we selected stars within the 500 pc distance range whose Gaia radial velocities fall within a range of $\pm 10$ km s$^{-1}$ of the core cluster’s mean radial velocity:
+After defining the core cluster, we applied an RV filter to further refine the potential tail candidates.
+Specifically, we selected stars within the 500 pc distance range whose RVs fall within a range of $\pm 10$ km s$^{-1}$ of the core cluster’s mean RV:

 This $\pm 10$ km s$^{-1}$ threshold serves as a loose filtering criterion to remove clear RV outliers that are inconsistent with the cluster’s dynamics.
-It is not based on an assumption of uniform radial velocity along the tail.
-Rather, it is broad enough to account for small projection-induced velocity gradients \footnote{Projection effects are corrected after the tidal tail detection for further analysis; see Section~\ref{subsec:correction}.}, which arise from geometric effects over large angular separations.
+It is broad enough to account for small projection-induced velocity gradients\footnote{Projection effects are corrected after the tidal tail detection for further analysis; see Sect. \ref{subsec:correction}.}, which arise from geometric effects over large angular separations.
 This window was chosen to preserve plausible tail candidates while excluding clear outliers.
-Since Gaia DR3 provides RVs only for a subset of stars, this filtering step is applied only when \texttt{radial\_velocity} data are available.
+Since Gaia DR3 provides RVs only for a subset of stars, this filtering step is applied only where RV data is available.
 For stars lacking RV data, we rely on CMD-based filtering to evaluate their consistency with the cluster’s stellar population.